 The Hamden Registrar of Voters emphasized how the town is enforcing certain safety measures, including having cameras on all ballot boxes and working with the Hamden Police Department and superintendent of schools – since most voting locations will be at schools – to come up with a plan to keep the town safe.

-both organizations recognized the need for college students to vote, since they don’t see many.
+Both organizations recognized the need for college students to vote, since they don’t see many.

 “We just really believe that protecting our democracy is critical and that means [it requires] involvement,” said Diane Hoffman, a 72-year-old Hamden resident and a member of the League of Women Voters of Hamden-North Haven.